Skip to content

 Three macro shifts made shoulder-season tourism more viable than it has been in a decade:

 2. Remote-work has re-shaped the "week away" market.
-A quiet, reliable Wi-Fi connection, a comfortable desk, a good coffee shop nearby, and a walk at lunchtime is a real product — and it can be sold Sunday to Thursday, year-round.
+A quiet, reliable Wi-Fi connection, a comfortable desk, a good coffee shop nearby, and a walk at lunchtime is a real product — and it can be sold Sunday to Thursday, right through the quieter months.
 The 2026 opportunity is midweek remote-work stays that a traditional tourism operator would have considered too hard to sell.

 3. International shoulder-season demand has outgrown supply.
 German, French, Benelux, and US markets are increasingly seeking off-peak Irish experiences — walking holidays, Wild Atlantic Way road trips, food-led stays.
 The flights are cheaper.
 The weather is fine (if you sell it honestly).
 And Ireland's quality operators still have availability in September and October.